d-markey/squadron/README.md

 }
 ```

 The platform worker assembles everything.
-It is essentially the same as above, with some extra initialization
+It is essentially the same as above, with some extra initialization code
-code to create a `CacheClient`.
+to set up a `CacheClient`.

-To create this `CacheClient` inside the platform worker, the `CacheWorker`'s `Channel` must be somehow passed to
+To create a `CacheClient` from within the platform worker, the `CacheWorker`'s `Channel` must be somehow passed to
-the `OtherWorker` upon construction.
-This is done using the `share()` and the `serialize()` methods provided by
+the `OtherWorker`.
+This is done using the `share()` and the `serialize()` methods provided by `Channel`.
+These
-`Channel`.
-These methods will return an opaque object that can be safely sent across workers and deserialized to
+methods will return an opaque object that can be safely sent across workers and deserialized to recreate a
-recreate a `Channel`, thereby bridging the gap between the `OtherService` and the `CacheService`.
+`Channel`, thereby bridging the gap between the `OtherService` instances and the `CacheService` Singleton.

 ```dart
 OtherWorker createOtherWorker([CacheWorker? cache]) =>